-A29-2.
+- A29-2.
 For auditors of certain entities subject to statutory regulation, ^{16c} laws and regulations establish separate responsibilities for the auditor to report certain information direct to an appropriate authority outside the entity.
-Standards and guidance on these responsibilities is given in Section B of this ISA (UK)^{1a} and relevant FRC Practice Notes.
+Standards and guidance on these responsibilities is given in Section B of this ISA (UK)^{1a} and relevant FRC Practice Notes. - A29-3.
+The procedures and guidance in Section B of this ISA (UK)1a can be adapted to circumstances in which the auditor of other types of entity identifies or suspects noncompliance with laws and regulations which the auditor is under a statutory duty to report.